Proven-Paradox/shaper-system/Handbook.md

 * *Almighty* - Beyond definition and comprehension, power in its rawest form.
 Almighty damage is extremely rare, and no force in existence can resist it.

 With the exception of Almighty damage, enemies may have resistances or weaknesses to any combination of these damage types.
 A character can tell when they have struck a resistance or weakness as their blow lands; the results should be noticeably different from their expectations.
+If a damage type is not listed on an Ability, assume the damage to be physical.

 ## HP
 HP (hit points or health points, both work) are an abstract representation of a character’s health.
 While the character still has HP, they can press on.
 At a glance this could just be how much punishment the character can endure, but one could take it farther than that.
 Endurance, pain tolerance, mental fortitude, and dumb luck can all be part of a character’s HP.